liusseka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **9-divide_and_rule:-** The script prints the result of POWER divided by DIVIDE, followed by a new line **10-love_exponent_breath:-** The script displays the result of BREATH to the power of LOVE **11-binary_to_decimal:-** The script converts a number from base 2 to base 10.
+**12-combinations:-** The script prints all possible combinations of two letters, except oo.